There is life after a stroke, with proper rehabilitative therapy

 Kerala, which has one of the highest prevalence of hypertension (44%) in the country, is also one State which has tried to de-centralise stroke care since 2018, with commendable results.
 The State is the only one in the country which has stroke units (thrombolysis facility with a neurologist) in 10 of its 14 districts

-SCTIMST was technical consultant to the State government for training of primary care physicians in all aspects of acute stroke management and to establish stroke-care pathways with an added accent on good stroke rehabilitation, which involves getting trained community-level health workers to visit stroke survivors at home to aid with rehabilitation.
+SCTIMST was a technical consultant to the State Government for the training of primary care physicians in all aspects of acute stroke management and to establish stroke-care pathways with an added accent on good stroke rehabilitation, which involves getting trained community-level health workers to visit stroke survivors at home to aid with rehabilitation.
 The district stroke units have so far managed to perform over 256 thrombolysis successfully and residual paralysis was reported only in 4% of cases, said Bipin Gopal, State nodal officer for NCD programmes.
-Two thrombolytic drugs -- TPA and Tenecteplase -- are supplied to the stroke units by the government at no cost to the patients.
+Two thrombolytic drugs — TPA and Tenecteplase — are supplied to the stroke units by the government at no cost to the patients.

-One out of four strokes in the country are said to be recurrent strokes and secondary stroke prevention strategies, which stress on adherence to medication and adequate risk factor control, are important in preventing stroke recurrence.
-However, both adherence to medication and risk factor control are sub-optimal in low and middle income countries.
+One out of four strokes in the country are said to be recurrent strokes and secondary stroke prevention strategies, which stress adherence to medication and adequate risk factor control, are important in preventing stroke recurrence.
+However, both adherence to medication and risk factor control are sub-optimal in low- and middle-income countries.

 “People did not seem to think that having medication on long term was necessary or that it was important.
 Some believed that their kidneys would bear the side effects of medication in the long term.
 Some just forgot to take their meds.
 None who had been prescribed diabetes and hypertension medication had any idea about their blood sugar or blood pressure targets.
 They blindly took the drugs with no monitoring in between.
 This is the reality of primary as well as secondary prevention efforts in the community.
 But we cannot give up on these education and interventions at the community-level,” a senior Health official said.